-Because medications you are taking are legal, it seems unlikely a policeman would pull you over for their usage.
+Because the medications you are taking are legal, it seems unlikely a policeman would pull you over for their usage.
 It’s also fairly unlikely the arresting officer would investigate further unless there were extenuating circumstances surrounding your arrest.

 For example, if you were swerving, speeding, crossing over the middle lines, or you didn’t stop at lights or signs, then the arresting officer probably pulled you over for one of those violations.
 However, if this wasn’t the case, should you have been pulled over in the first place?

 During your arrest, were you read your Miranda rights?
 Were any field tests used during your stop conducted properly, according to code?
 There are many factors that can lead to your rights being violated at the time of your arrest, so keep in mind the details of your incident.
 These details are important to helping your over-the-counter DUI lawyer mount an effective defense.

 How Can You Get a DUI if the Medications are Legal?

 At the end of the day, getting charged with a DUI is about whether or not you were impaired and operating a motor vehicle at the time of your arrest.
 If you were driving recklessly or violating rules of the road but not impaired, then your charges would be different.
 However, if the law can prove you are impaired in any capacity, you can end up being charged with a DUI in Maryland.

 This is true even if the medication is over-the-counter or a prescription you are allowed to take.
 Just because you have a prescription for it doesn’t mean you can drive while on it.
 Check the labels and packaging of all medications you take for the following possible side effects:

 Antihistamines, antidiarreals, and anti-emetics can all potentially impair your driving if you experience the side effects which can accompany them.